 Dealer tank wagon (DTW) involves sales of a truckload or less of product, delivered into storage at a retail outlet.

-Retail is fuel sold to the consumer, normally occurring at a service station, convenience store, or other retail outlet.
+Retail is fuel sold to the consumer, which can normally be found at a service station, convenience store, or other retail outlet.

 To find additional pricing information, start with market indices like Diesel Fuel Update via the U.S. Energy Information Administration, Platts, Argus, or OPIS.
 Fleets can utilize these to gain transparency into the market and understand the mechanisms behind the industry’s current pricing.